Malayadipatti rock-cut Hindu temples

 Although these temples have been made more than 1000 years ago, these are not the oldest monuments of history here.
-Granite cliffs contain three caves which served for Jain hermits in the 3rd – 4th century AD, these caves contain also cupules made by people 3 – 5 thousand years ago.
+Granite cliffs contain three caves that served for Jain hermits in the 3rd – 4th century AD, these caves contain also cupules made by people 3 – 5 thousand years ago.

 Both rock-cut Hindu temples have been made in one granite monolith – hillock.
-This hillock is oriented in east-west direction and both temples are on the west side.
+This hillock is oriented in an east-west direction and both temples are on the west side.

 There are also two ancient stone buildings belonging to the temple complex – kitchen and Amman shrine.

 Temple consists of rock-cut mandapa.
-At the eastern end there is sanctum sanctorum of cubical form cut inside the mandapa.
+At the eastern end, there is sanctum sanctorum of cubical form cut inside the mandapa.

-In later times there has been built compound wall enclosing the cave and the front mandapa.
+In later times, there has been built compound wall enclosing the cave and the front mandapa.

-Cave portal contains two pillars and two pilasters, it is 4.64 m wide.
+The cave portal contains two pillars and two pilasters, it is 4.64 m wide.

-The rock-cut temple contains huge amount of artwork – beautiful reliefs and sculptures, often covered with painted stucco.
+The rock-cut temple contains a huge amount of artwork – beautiful reliefs and sculptures, often covered with painted stucco.
 Paintings cover walls and ceiling.

 The presiding deity of this temple is Perumal, popular another name of Vishnu in Tamil Nadu.
-Temple though contains many more shrines for Vishnu, Shiva and other deities.
+Temple though contains many more shrines for Vishnu, Shiva, and other deities.